MoMalmir/sc2Assign/README.md

 *in which*

-- **count.matrix:** A matrix containing raw gene expression counts.
+- **count.matrix:** A sparse matrix containing raw gene expression counts.
 The rows represent genes, and the columns represent individual cells.

-- **norm.matrix:**  A matrix of normalized gene expression values, with the same dimensions as the count.matrix.
+- **norm.matrix:**  A sparse matrix of normalized gene expression values, with the same dimensions as the count.matrix.

 - **marker.genes:** A list where each element is a vector of marker genes associated with specific cell types.
 Each entry in the list corresponds to a particular cell type, and the marker genes are used to identify and assign cells to their respective types based on their expression profiles.